zulip/zulip/docs/subsystems/front-end-build-process.md

   `static/third/`.
 Tag the commit with "[third]" when adding or modifying a third-party package.
 Our goal is to the extent possible to eliminate patched third-party code from the project.
-  - Our own JavaScript lives under `static/js`; Typescript files live under static/ts; CSS lives under `static/styles`.
-Portico JavaScript ("portico" means for logged-out pages) lives under `static/js/portico`.
+- Our own JavaScript lives under `static/js`.
+- Typescript files live under `static/ts`.
+- CSS lives under `static/styles`.
+- Portico JavaScript ("portico" means for logged-out pages) lives under `static/js/portico`.
+- Custom SVG graphics living under `static/assets/icons` are compiled into custom icon webfonts that live under `static/generated/icons/fonts` by `tools/setup/generate-custom-icon-webfont` according to the `static/icons/fonts/template.hbs` template.

 After you add a new JavaScript file, it needs to be imported by another file or specified in the `entries` dictionary defined in